 • drive unit;

-• rotating shaft having blades.
+• a rotating shaft having blades.

 Note!
 Small mortar mixers with a volume not exceeding 65 liters are emptied by tilting the drum.
 If the volume is larger, then a hatch is used for this, which is located at the bottom of the device.